Codecademy/docs/.github/CONTRIBUTING.md

 Becoming an assignee to an issue follows this workflow:

 1. Comment on a thread for an issue that you're interested in being assigned to (e.g., [Issue #1026](https://github.com/Codecademy/docs/issues/1026)).
-2. Await a maintainer's response to be assigned.
+2. Await 2-3 days for a maintainer's response to be assigned an issue.
 If assigned, start working on a PR.
-If not assigned, continue steps 1 and 2 until assigned an issue.
+If not yet assigned, continue steps 1 and 2 until assigned an issue.
 3. If a PR has not been opened in 2 weeks for the issue, the issue may be reassigned to another contributor.
 Maintainers will do their best to notify contributors by tagging their GitHub handle along the issue thread every 5-7 days.

-> **Note:** There should be some noticeable activity within every 2-3 days.

 ## How do I submit a Pull Request (PR)?